piesku/goodluck/README.md

 Goodluck implements the entity-component-system (ECS) architecture:

 1.  _Entities_ are indices into arrays storing component data.
-A special array called `Mask` stores masks defining which components are enabled for which entities.
-Component masks are implemented using bitflags, which limits the total number of available components to 32.
+A special array called `Get` stores bit fields defining which components are enabled for which entities.
+Since bitwise operations are only defined for 32-bit integers in JavaScript, the total number of available components is limited to 32.
 This should still be plenty for small and even medium-sized games.

 2.  _Components_ are simple objects storing data, and only data.
 No logic goes into components.
 Each component defines an interface describing its